wplaunchify/launchkit/readme.txt

 * Name Your Price By Adding &donation=xxxx to any url (where xxxx is donation amount)
 * Empty WooCommerce Cart By Adding ?emptycart=yes to any url
-* Remove Any Product From Cart By Adding ?remove-from-cart=xxxx to any url (where xxxx is product id)
+* Remove Any Product From Cart By Adding ?remove-product=xxxx to any url (where xxxx is product id)
 * Add WooCommerce Coupon Code By Adding ?wplkcoupon=xxxx to any url (where xxxx is coupon code)
 * Add A Quick "Bundle" Of Multiple Products By Separating Each ID With A Comma ?add-to-cart=123,456